 - Property division for unmarried couples: Dividing property in the event of a breakup can be difficult, even when you and your partner have not married.
 We can help you divide your assets fairly by filing a partition action, which essentially is the same as equitable distribution in a divorce.

 - Child custody disputes involving same-sex couples: Many same-sex couples choose to have children either through adoption or biologically through one of the partners.
 In the event of a breakup, one parent can find himself or herself without custody or visitation rights.
 Even after the recognition of same-sex marriage, paternity and legal parenthood are still important steps that every same-sex couple must face.
 Without this official recognition, issues can arise regarding not only custody disputes but also child support.

 - Estate planning for same-sex couples: Without good estate planning, same-sex couples would not have the same rights a married couple would have in the event of incapacity or death.
 Although spouses and spousal benefits (such as inheritance of property without taxation) are now available to same-sex couples, it is still a crucial step in safeguarding your legal relationship.

 Free Initial Consultation ~ Compassionate Assistance

-From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Montgomery counties and the Lehigh Valley.
+From our offices in Wyomissing and Lancaster, we serve the Lehigh Valley.
 We offer a free initial consultation to discuss your issues and concerns.
 It may be important to understand how the new Pennsylvania laws apply to your situation.